-By now you know that I love s’mores, but I still do not love the sticky mess that comes from roasting marshmallows.
+By now you know that I love all things s’mores, but I still do not love the sticky mess that comes from kids roasting marshmallows.

 Even with older children comes the scariness of a pointy stick and fire.
 It must be the mom in me that cringes when those two things get together.
 I realize that I am not alone in this aversion to how s’mores are made when I talk with friends.

 But there is something about the summer and the need for all things s’mores.
-Since I absolutely love the flavor combo of s’mores, I have been having fun creating s’mores that do not need campfires to be enjoyed this summer.
+I have been having fun creating s’mores that do not need campfires to be enjoyed this summer.
 These s’mores cookie cups were one sweet treat that I can’t wait to make again.

 This cake starts with a graham cracker crust that you bake the cake on top of.
 I happen to like cake mixes, so that is all I ever use for these cakes.
 If you want to make a homemade one, feel free too.